Many aspects of life are just starting to return to “normal,” but many things will be different about the way we run Maker Camp.

 - DHF cannot disclose the vaccination status of staff because this is considered medical information and protected under the Health Insurance Portability and Accountability Act (HIPAA).

-What should my child bring with them to camp?
+What should my child bring with them?

 - If they forget their mask or something happens to it during the day, DHF has a supply of surgical masks that can be worn for the remainder of the day.
 If youth want to bring their own water bottle and/or lunch, they are more than welcome to do so.
 DHF can provide both lunch and disposable cups upon request.

 - Our HVAC system is connected to the school and sometimes our air conditioning can run cold.
 Some youth find it helpful to bring a sweater/sweatshirt with them even if the outside weather is hot.